BenjaminEllett/Generator/PackagingAndInstall/README.md

-# How to test that install/uninstall worked
+# How to test that install/uninstall works

 Preform the following steps to verify an install or uninstall operation worked: